IvansPhoto/PerformanceOptimizationMapper/Readme.md

 ```

 ### How to improve
-We can significantly improve performance just by replacing the liner search in array/list with a regular dictionary, but since .NET 8 there is a search-optimized version called FrozenDictionary - this is exactly what we need in this scenario.
+We can significantly improve performance just by replacing the liner search in array/list with a dictionary, and more specifically, FrozenDictionary.
+This is an immutable, search-optimized dictionary that was introduced in .NET 8.

-But should we limit ourselves to these changes because there are more places far away from good code?
+But should we limit ourselves to these changes because more places are far from good code?

-For example, using the **.Split()** method creates new strings that should be analysed and consumed by GC.
+For example, using the **.Split()** method creates new strings that should be analyzed and consumed by GC.
 It can be replaced by **.AsSpan()** with zero allocation on the heap.
 These changes will not dramatically improve the performance of the specific method by improving the overall performance of the service by reducing pressure on GC.
 After these improvements, the method execution time will be drastically decreased.
 ```csharp